jamestomasino/blog.tomasino.org/content/post/stuff.md

 So I tried again, this time choosing to ignore the meaning of the item, and instead picking things purely by function.
 I kept my bed - I like a good night's sleep - the large metal rack, my laptop, my kindle, my keyboard, and my kitchen junk.
-Everything else is truely expendible.
+Everything else is truly expendable.
 But I digress.

-At the core of all of this is a simple assertion, that the accumulation of possesions is not only unnecessary, it's harmful to how I want to live.
+At the core of all of this is a simple assertion, that the accumulation of possessions is not only unnecessary, it's harmful to how I want to live.
 The reasons are simple.
 I'm nomadic, and as such, I move fairly often.
 The more stuff, the more expensive it is to move.
 Also, it requires me to find bigger and bigger apartments, to fit all my extra